MarioADguez/Evaluaci-n_t-cnica_microservicios/README.md

 # Run this project

-1. Clone the following projects in the $HOME directory
+1. Clone the following projects in the directory

 ```